 S.V.A.
 Honorary Member since 1985 to present

 2008 -- Rudy's Presidential Primary Election

 On "Super Tuesday" February 5, 2008, after the disappointing (third place) primary vote tallies in Florida -- the home of hundreds of thousands of prior New Yorkers -- Rudy Giuliani announced the following day that he was withdrawing from the presidential race and endorsing Senator John McCain.
 Rudy had been undisputedly in first place in all of the national polls.
 His New York-based, credible, high-profile and popular candidacy spoke volumes as to the significance of the great City of New York.
 How many city mayors are ever in a position to run for the president of the United States of America?
 Previously, Mayor John Lindsay was a Republican-turned-Democrat presidential candidate in 1972.
 Congratulations to Rudy Giuliani -- you served us proud once again -- America's Mayor!

 2007 -- Rudy's Presidential Nominee Candidacy

 In New York City onthe 5th of February 2007, Brooklyn-born "America's Mayor" Rudolph W. "Rudy" Giuliani ("RWG") announced that he took the next step -- Federal filing of official intent -- to his 2008 candidacy to be the President of the U.S.A.!
 On Thursday, February 15th, RWG confirmed that he is, in fact, a presidential candidate!
-By the end of that month, even Timemagazine called the S.V.A. about Rudy!
-Particularly during the month of March while campaigning throughout America, Mayor Rudy restated again (and again) his democratic (with a small "d") support for the rights of all American citizens, i.e., Gay people, and for Gay couple civil unions.
+By the end of that month, even Time magazine called the STONEWALL Veterans' Association about Rudy!
+Particularly during the month of March while campaigning throughout America, Mayor Rudy restated again (and again) his democratic (with a small "d") support for the rights of all American citizens, i.e., G.L.B.T. people, and for Gay couple civil unions.

 N.Y.C.
 Mayor Rudy W. Giuliani